Have you ever celebrated May Day? I’m sharing an inexpensive and darling idea on how to make May Day baskets for neighbors.

 See them below.

 It takes me back to simpler times.
-When we got excited about the ice cream man, or played monopoly on the front porch, maybe hide and seek after a day of baseball in the field.
-When the street lights would come on and it meant it was time to go in.
+I remember when we got excited about the ice cream man, or played monopoly on the front porch, maybe hide and seek after a day of baseball in the field.
+Or maybe when the street lights would come on and it meant it was time to go in.
 When the party lights on our screened porch looked like this.

 Instead of this.